-Contributing Object
+Non-Contributing Object

-Photo 12, Figure 3
+Photo 12, Figure 3 c.
+1965

 The grotto is a small limestone object positioned directly east of the gymnasium (Photo 12).
 A heavy arch constructed in rough-faced limestone faces north.
 A recessed channel within the arch traditionally contained statuary, but no statuary is present at this time.
 A low, limestone retaining wall extends northeast from the east margin of the grotto roughly eight feet and then continues north approximately fifty feet.
 The exact date of construction is unknown; however, historic aerials and the proximity to the gymnasium building suggest the grotto dates to c.
 1965.
-The grotto is a contributing object.
+The grotto is a non-contributing object as it was constructed outside the period of significance and does not contribute to the architectural significance of the district.